bkrabach/recipe-executor/ai_context/generated/recipe_executor_recipe_files.md

 - **Step List Validation**: Confirm that the `"steps"` key exists and is a list.
 If not, raise a `ValueError` (with a message that `"steps"` list is required).
 - **Step Execution**: Retrieve step implementations via `STEP_REGISTRY` (a global registry mapping step type names to their classes).
 This registry is populated by the Steps subsystem at import time.
 Using the registry avoids import dependencies on individual step modules inside Executor.
 - **Context Interface**: Use the `ContextProtocol` interface for the `context` parameter.
 The Executor should not depend on the concrete `Context` class methods beyond what the protocol guarantees (e.g., being able to get and set values).
 This allows future flexibility (e.g., a different context implementation) and breaks direct coupling.
 - **Protocols Compliance**: Document that Executor implements the `ExecutorProtocol`.
-The `execute` method signature should match exactly what `ExecutorProtocol` defines.
+The async `execute` method signature should match exactly what `ExecutorProtocol` defines.
 - **Logging**: If a `logger` is provided to `execute()`, use it.
 Otherwise, create a logger specific to the Executor (`__name__` logger).
 Ensure that if the logger has no handlers (likely the case if not configured globally), attach a default `StreamHandler` so that messages are visible.
 Set an appropriate log level (e.g., INFO) for detailed execution traces.
-- **Sequential Execution**: Execute steps in a `for` loop.
-The context object is mutated by each step; steps later in the list see the effects of earlier steps.
+- **Sequential Execution**: Execute each defined step in the order they appear in the recipe.
+The context object is passed to each step's `execute` method, allowing steps to read from and write to the context.
+This allows for dynamic data flow between steps.
 - **Error Propagation**: Wrap exceptions from steps in a `ValueError` with a message indicating the step index and type that failed, then raise it.
 This makes it easier for the Main component (or any caller) to identify where the failure occurred.
 Use `from e` to preserve the original traceback for debugging.
 - **No Post-Processing**: After all steps are executed, simply return (implicitly `None`).
 The context will contain all final artifacts for the recipe, and the caller can decide what to do next.
 The Executor itself does not produce a separate result object.
 - **Resource Management**: The Executor does not allocate significant resources that need cleanup.
 File handles are closed after reading, and any heavy lifting is done inside steps.
 Thus, no special cleanup is required beyond letting Python garbage collect as usual.